Victor-Silvis/RecommenderSystems/README.md

 ### Implementation Details
 - **Codebase:**
-  The standalone Python files include the KNN-based system, with separate files for regression and classification approaches.
+  The standalone Python file include the KNN-based system, for regression and classification approaches.
 - **Notebook:**
-  A Jupyter Notebook demonstrates the performance and compares the regression and classification approaches.
+  A Jupyter Notebook demonstrates the performance and compares the regression and classification approaches across two datasets (Netflix & MovieLens.

---
+---

+## 2. Singular Value Decomposition (SVD) Based System

+This system employs matrix factorization techniques to predict how users might rate items they have not interacted with before.
+By decomposing the user-item interaction matrix, the system identifies latent features that capture underlying patterns in user preferences and item characteristics.

+### Key Features
+- **Base SVD Model:**
+  Uses matrix factorization to uncover latent relationships between users and items, predicting ratings based on these patterns.

+- **SVD++ Model:**
+  An enhanced version of SVD that incorporates implicit feedback (e.g., user biases toward rating specific types of items).
+This improvement is particularly useful for sparse datasets where explicit ratings are limited.

+### Implementation Details
+- **Codebase:**
+  Separate Python files are provided for the base SVD model and the SVD++ variant.
+- **Notebook:**
+  A Jupyter Notebook compares the two approaches, evaluating their performance and practical applications across two datasets (Netflix & MovieLens.

+---